naspaa

 Completing the MPA Degree

-The MPA program is a professional 42-credit, two-year full-time, or four-year part-time graduate degree.
+The MPA program is a professional 42-credit graduate degree program that supports part-time and full-time students.
+Full-time students can complete the MPA degree in 3-to-5 semesters.
 Part-time and working students make up a significant portion of the student population and average six-to-nine semesters for degree completion.

 All MPA students complete the seven-course “Core of Common Knowledge” courses that lay a foundation for professional work in public service.
 Students then choose a specialization from among the following: